Simon Ambrose: Working for Amsprop

 After his Apprentice victory, Ambrose was assigned a role at Sugar's property company Amsprop.
 He was also training as a surveyor.
 He was to be in charge of developing a hotel and golf course near Stansted Airport, and it was reported that he and Lord Sugar were planning on building London's most expensive office and might bid for a prime site on London's St. James's Square.

 As of March 2008, Ambrose had reportedly "been working diligently on a property website that allows buyers to speed up legal obstacles".
 As of March 2009, he had reportedly relaunched www.amsprop.com – "a one-stop shop giving customers instant access to all of AMSPROP's portfolio".
 However, in April 2010 he was reported to be leaving to start his own venture.

+Post Amsprop

 In December 2015, he was reported to be operating several London bars and restaurants, and serving as chairman of the London Contemporary Orchestra.